reyiyama/aws-cloud-music-app/README.md

 ## Project Overview

-This project is developed as part of an assignment to create a cloud-based music subscription application using AWS services.
+This project is developed as part of a larger project to create a cloud-based music subscription application using AWS services.
 The application is fully hosted on an AWS EC2 instance running Ubuntu Server and is accessible via a web browser using the EC2 instance's public DNS.

 The application allows users to: